Skip to Main Content

 Need a Fixer for Your New York City Production?

-Whether you are planning a documentary, feature film, television series, commercial campaign, or branded content shoot, our team provides comprehensive fixer and production services across all five boroughs and the greater New York area.
-We handle MOME permits, union crew, equipment, locations, and every other logistical detail so you can focus on the creative work.
+Whether you are planning a documentary, feature film, television series, commercial campaign, or branded content shoot, our team gives full fixer and production services across all five boroughs and the greater New York area.
+We handle MOME permits, union crew, gear, locations, and every other logistical detail, so you can focus on the creative work.
 Contact Fixer in New York to discuss your next project.